influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.6/tools/influx_inspect.md

 #### `-dir <storage_root>`

-Path to the storage root directory.
+The path to the storage root directory.
 ​Default value is `"/root/.influxdb"`.